-Numbered tags are used for a variety of reasons, such as identification, weight or flow capacity, date and time stamping, and location.
-Big City Manufacturing offers numbered tags in a wide range of materials, sizes and marking styles.
+Sequentially numbered metal and plastic tags are used for a variety of reasons, such as identification, weight or flow capacity, date and time stamping, and location.
+Big City Manufacturing offers numbered and serial number tags in a wide range of materials, sizes and marking styles.

 Our numbered tags can be manufactured using aluminum, brass, stainless steel or plastic.
 We offer circular, square, rectangular and rounded edge shapes with one, two or no holes in a wide range of sizes.
 We’ll help you choose the best material, shape and size for your tag based on your application.